• Skip to main content

 • Salt: A pinch of salt helps bring out all that lovely flavors.

 • Walnuts: Use raw walnuts as they fairly get toasted as the brownie bakes.
-You can add extra walnuts on top if you like.
+You can add extra chocolate chips or other nuts on top if you like.

 How to make it?

 Ok!
-That's the recipe for my decadently fudgy, chewy Chocolate walnut brownies.
+That's the recipe for my decadently fudgy brownies.
 Something you would want to bake again and again.

 Steps to make batter.

-1. Preheat the oven to 350 F and line a 9x9 inch or 8x10-inch baking tray with butter paper.
+1. Preheat the oven to 350 F and line a 9x9-inch or 8x10-inch baking tray with butter paper.
+Make sure the extra edges of paper are hanging on the sides of the pan for easy removal of brownies.

-2. In a heavy bottom pan on low heat, melt butter and chocolate.
-Remove pan from heat until the chocolate starts melting.
+2. In a small saucepan pan on low heat, melt butter and chocolate.
+Remove the pan from heat until the chocolate starts melting.
 It will continue to melt in the hot pan.

 Steps to bake brownie.

 1. Sift flour and cocoa powder into the bowl.
-Also, add the chopped walnuts and incorporate them with help of a spatula.
+Also, add the chopped walnuts and stir them with the help of a spatula.
 The mixture will be very thick now.

-2. Transfer the brownie batter to the lined baking tray.
+2. Pour the brownie batter to the lined baking pan.

 3. Bake for 25-35 minutes on the center shelf of the oven.
 Start checking after 25 minutes and bake until the center is just set.
 Test by inserting a toothpick.
 If you see liquid batter on it.
 Cook for another 5 minutes.
-If you see wet crumbs on a toothpick.
-Immediately remove the brownie from the oven and let it cool completely in the pan for a few hours.
+If you see wet moist crumbs on a toothpick.
+Immediately remove the fudge walnut brownies from the oven and let it cool completely in the pan for a few hours.

-4. Then, remove the Chocolate walnut brownie from the tray and slice it into 2x2-inch squares.
+4. Then, remove the brownie from the tray and slice them into 2x2-inch squares.
+Store brownies in an airtight container.

 A top view of sliced brownie with crackly top.